 The FSSC 22000 Solution

 SoftExpert offers the most advanced and comprehensive software solution for food safety management, meeting the stringent needs of various global regulations.
-The SoftExpert Excellence Suite (SE Suite) helps companies to comply with FSSC 22000, while lowering costs, maximizing success, increasing productivity and reducing risks.
+The SoftExpert Excellence Suite helps companies to comply with FSSC 22000, while lowering costs, maximizing success, increasing productivity and reducing risks.

 The SoftExpert solution enables organizations to easily meet FSSC 22000 requirements, providing resources to manage food safety hazards, controls, action plans, product descriptions, production processes, food safety procedures, non-conformances, KPIs and more, boosting organizational efficiency while reducing rework and waste.
 With online collaboration capabilities, the organization and managers can communicate and receive updates on compliance initiatives, involving more users, teams, offices and business units with a systematic and unified approach, turning quality and safety guidelines into actions.

 Network transparency throughout the food supply chain.

 Standardization of food safety procedures, improving communication and driving efficiencies.

 Demonstration of commitment to meet regulator, food business and consumer requirements.

 Integrated processes that work together to control and minimize food safety hazards.